-NEET 2019 application form: Correction window open till Jan 31
+Corrections in NEET 2019 application form: Window open till Jan 31

 New Delhi, Jan 16: The corrections in the NEET 2019 application form can be done till January 31, 2019.
 The window for making corrections opened on January 15 and will remain open till January 31 after which no request in any change would be entertained.